chlm1556/Ergodone-keyboard/README.md

 # Ergodone-keyboard

-This is a summary of what I had to do to make my ergodone works, this use various tutorial I could find online...
+This is a summary of what I had to do to flash my ergodone, this use various tutorial I could find online...
 For the whole proccess I used Windows.

 I bought an ergodone PCB on Aliexpress, K.T.E.C.
 Ver 1.3.